 There are a lot of factors contributing to sexual dysfunction.
 The causes of sexual dysfunction can be psychological, physical, or both.
 An individual’s emotions are also a factor to consider.
-It can be an interpersonal problem such as marital or relationship problems, lack of trust and open communication between couple etc. Other personal psychological problems such as anxiety, depression, sexual fears or even sexual past trauma can hinder proper sexual performance.
+It can be an interpersonal problem such as marital or relationship problems, lack of trust, and open communication between couples, etc. Other personal psychological problems such as anxiety, depression, sexual fears, or even sexual past trauma can hinder proper sexual performance.
 Physical factors that can cause sexual dysfunction are:

 - Drugs such as nicotine, alcohol, stimulants, narcotics, and some psychotherapeutic drugs,

 - Chronic Diseases

 - Endocrine disorders